owacoder/cppdatalib/README.md

    - `CPPDATALIB_SUBTYPE_T` - The underlying subtype type of the implementation.
 Must be able to store all subtypes specified in the `core` namespace.
 Defaults to `int16_t`
    - `CPPDATALIB_BUFFER_SIZE` - The size of underlying buffers in the implementation.
 Defaults to 4096
    - `CPPDATALIB_CACHE_SIZE` - The cache depth of traversal in the implementation.
 Defaults to 3
+   - `CPPDATALIB_DEFAULT_NETWORK_LIBRARY` - The default network interface to use.
+Defaults to the first interface defined.
+To redefine this value, check what value is introduced by the defining of the `CPPDATALIB_ENABLE_<XXX>_NETWORK` flag (e.g. `qt_network_library` for QtNetwork).
+   - `CPPDATALIB_EVENT_LOOP_CALLBACK` - Defines a section of code to run while a parser is busy parsing.
+If defined, this should be either empty or a valid function call (including parentheses and arguments, if any).
+For example, for the Qt framework: `#define CPPDATALIB_EVENT_LOOP_CALLBACK qApp->processEvents();`

 Enable/Disable flags are listed below: